Beh-naz/Evaluating-Fuel-Efficiency/README.md

 ## Conclusion:
 MPG is affected by transmission, however, not as significantly as it is affected by weight, horsepower, and cylinders.

+Find my complete report of this project in the project.pdf uploaded to this repository.